ElemeFE/element/examples/docs/en-us/color.md

 ### Secondary Color

-The scene color in addition to the tint color, you need to use them in different scenarios (for example, dangerous color indicates dangerous operation)
+Besides the main color, you need to use different scene colors in different scenarios (for example, dangerous color indicates dangerous operation)

 <el-row :gutter="12">
   <el-col :span="6">